 Whyld River (WR): How did you and Piper meet?

 Andy: I met Piper in 2014 when I was volunteering for three weeks at Tears Animal Rescue in Cape Town, South Africa.
 At the time I volunteered at the rescue group, she was the only one left of her litter that still needed a home!
-The international volunteers spend a lot of time with the puppies and she was my favorite.
+The international volunteers spend a lot of time with the puppies, and she was my favorite.
 Even though she was the smallest puppy there, I thought she was also the bravest and the smartest.
 I liked to watch her watch the other dogs and work out what she needed to do to avoid conflict.
 I always felt like she was my girl and belonged with me in Alaska, but I was just embarking on a year of traveling.
 I had quit my job and had no home to offer her.
-It was very hard to say goodbye after three weeks but I felt like if she still needed a home when I was finally back to Alaska, then it would be meant to be.
-A little less than a year later, I was back to Alaska, she still needed a home, so I applied to adopt her and bought her a plane ticket!
+It was very hard to say goodbye after three weeks, but I felt like if she still needed a home when I was finally back in Alaska, then it was meant to be.
+A little less than a year later, I was back in Alaska; she still needed a home, so I applied to adopt her and bought her a plane ticket!

 WR: What was the most difficult time that you and Piper went through together?